 If you’re new to Giving Tuesday, we recommend starting with an explainer on how it began and what it has evolved into today.
 This will give you an idea of the scope and landscape of the movement.
 And for that, there’s no better place to start than GivingTuesday.org.

-Bonus: You can use the form on this page to get added to their list of participating organizations.
+- Bonus: You can use their form to get added to their list of participating organizations.